tiagoj61/SwaggerGenerate/readme.md

-# SwaggerGenerate - Generate a rest doc automatically
+# SwaggerGenerate - Generate a rest doc automatically(Native Java)

 <!--- [What is it](#what-is-it)